bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 During migration all users and roles that could not be mapped to existing entries (e.g. because they were deleted from the database) but still have an entry in a :code:`Name` column, will be added to the :code:`IWA_SecurityMembers` table, to ensure referential integrity.
+All security members added this way will be in state :code:`disabled`.

 Migration to the new database schema is done automatically, but note that the following database definitions have changed:

-- In view :code:`IWA_TaskQuery` the naming of the activator columns has slightly changed, to match the Java API method naming:
+- In view :code:`IWA_TaskQuery` the naming of the activator columns has slightly changed, to match the Java API methods naming:

   - :code:`ActivatorName` and :code:`ActivatorDisplayName` change to :code:`OriginalActivatorName` and :code:`OriginalActivatorDisplayName`
   - :code:`CurrentActivatorName` and :code:`CurrentDisplayName` change to :code:`ActivatorName` and :code:`ActivatorDisplayName`